-This course introduces students to foundational ethical and legal aspects of the counseling field as well as standards for professional conduct.
-Students will study professional socialization, the role of the counselor, core legal responsibilities and functioning, and counselor self-care.
+This course introduces students to basic ethical and legal aspects of the counseling field as well as standards for professional conduct.
+Students will study professional socialization, the role of the counselor, basic legal responsibilities and functioning, and counselor self-care.
 The emphasis of the course is on developing professional identity and attitudes as a Christian counselor.
 This course is a Prerequisite to Practicum I (MFPSY5541).
+Credits: 3.00